Bitcoin Node

 If you don’t have them already, you’ll need two main things — a Raspberry Pi, and an external SSD.
 Here’s what I recommend:

-Don’t worry, those aren’t sponsored links.
+Those aren’t sponsored links.
 They’re just recommendations.

-I make my money from other ways without having to write articles that trick you into buying stuff.
+We do not write articles that trick you into buying stuff.

 Also, as a fairly frugal person myself, I know it’s not fun to spend lots of money.

-What’s Needed To Buy
+Bitcoin Node: What’s Needed To Buy

-collect the following parts:
+Collect the following parts:

-• Raspberry Pi 4 case & fan
+Raspberry 4 Pi or Pi 5 case & fan

-• Raspberry Pi 4 power supply
+Raspberry Pi 45 power supply

-• Ethernet cable
+Ethernet cable

-• 16GB or larger microSD card
+16GB or larger microSD card

 Setting Up the Hardware: